ukri-excalibur/excalibur-tests/post-processing/README.md

-## Post-Processing Tutorial
+## Benchmark results post-processing

 ### Overview

 The post-processing scripts provided with the ExCALIBUR tests package are intended to grant users a quick starting point for visualising benchmark results with basic graphs and tables.
+Their components can also be used inside custom users' scripts.

 There are three main post-processing components:
 - **`Perflog parsing:`**